Can’t Give Money? Here’s What You Can Do to Help Suffering Veterans

 The first step to helping families in need is understanding that there’s no stereotypical image of what a needy family looks like.
 Your neighbor, though he may drive a BMW, could be suffering from lingering health troubles brought on by war.
 The car could be paid off by now, but the medical bills aren’t.
 Even more troubling is the rate of homelessness among vets and their families which continues to rise, even today.
 You’ll do well to understand that everyone suffers in their own way — but they don’t have to suffer alone.

-.
+Now you understand that donations for veterans don’t all come in the same box.
 Time can be a donation, as can a cup of coffee.
 Given all that, it’s a whole lot easier than you probably thought to devote small bits of your time helping families in need.
 And you don’t need to be a millionaire to do so — no matter which Fortune 500 company decides to give $30 million next.